-Unfortunately, the hard work continues; in fact some may say, it has only just begun once the site has gone live!
+Unfortunately, the hard work continues; in fact, some may say, it has only just begun once the site has gone live!
 Any parent will tell you that the birth of a child is just the start of years of effort and commitment during which they see their loved one grow and develop.
-A new website is spookily similar (though maybe with fewer sleepless nights and less tantrums)!
+A new website is spookily similar (though maybe with fewer sleepless nights and fewer tantrums)!

 In essence, once your website has gone live you need to….

 - Drive traffic to the site to attract new visitors

 - Keep the content fresh to retain existing users and ‘convert’ new users

 - Measure site effectiveness and your marketing progress

 - Improve the site’s user experience

 Here is the QD Design checklist for how you can do this once your site has gone live.

 - Use Social Media to promote the site and bring in traffic.

 Simply launching a site will not automatically bring people to it.
 You need to promote the site to your users, customers and potential customers through a focused and targeted strategy.
 Ask yourself, where do my potential customers typically ‘hang out’ on social media.
 Are you there too?